lfmgithub/users-crud/README.md

 ### Run locally
 ---
-Run the deploy script.
-Make sure you have docker installed and running.
+Make sure you have docker installed and running, then execute the deploy script.
+Backend Swagger should be accessible at http://localhost:8080/swagger-ui/ and Frontend at http://localhost:4200/.

 ### Built With
 ---